paulyuk/functions/durable/chaining/javascript/README.md

 # Azure Functions
-## Starter template (JavaScript v4 Function)
+## Chaining with Durable Functions (JavaScript v4 Function)

-This sample template provides an "empty starting point" function that is ready to run and deploy Azure easily.
+This sample template provides a working example of chaining 3 functions in a reliable way using Durable Functions.
+This is effectively the output of following this [tutorial](https://learn.microsoft.com/en-us/azure/azure-functions/durable/quickstart-js-vscode?pivots=nodejs-model-v4).

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=575770869)